Blog/Testimonials·7 min read

 2. Post-purchase testimonial email

 Timing is everything.
-The best time to ask for a customer testimonial is immediately after a customer experiences value, not weeks later.
+The best moment to ask is immediately after a customer experiences value, not weeks later when excitement has faded.

 Real example: Target